Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Numerical Experiment

 \section{Numerical Experiment}

-This section provides empirical evidence for the separation-utility theory in Section~\ref{sec:theory-regularization} and evaluates the proposed \emph{Normalized CMI} regularization in Section~\ref{sec:algorithm}.
-Across four benchmarks (Adult, COMPAS, Bank, CelebA), the experiments are designed to test four contributions of the paper:
+This section provides empirical evidence for the separation-utility theory in Section~\ref{sec:theory-regularization} and evaluates the proposed (gradient-normalized) plug-in CMI regularization in Section~\ref{sec:algorithm}.
+We evaluate on both classic binary fairness benchmarks (Adult, COMPAS, Bank, CelebA) and an ACS occupation-prediction benchmark with multi-class outcomes and multi-group sensitive attributes.
+The experiments are designed to test five contributions of the paper: